ddmitov/perl-executing-browser-qtwebengine/doc/perl-scripts-api.md

 * **perlInterpreter**
   ``String`` for the relative path of a [relocatable](https://github.com/skaji/relocatable-perl) Perl interpreter used by PEB

   The relative path of a relocatable Perl interpreter is converted to a full path using the [PEB Application Directory](./doc/application-directory.md) as a root folder.
-If a relTo compile PEB ocatable Perl interpreter is not configured, PEB will use the first Perl interpreter on PATH.
+If a relocatable Perl interpreter is not configured, PEB will use the first Perl interpreter on PATH.

 * **scriptInput**
   ``String``